Written byConnie Yang

 - Release the keys when the spinning globe appears on the screen.
 Sometimes, a message "Starting Internet Recovery.
 This may take a while." will appear too.

 - Select a Wi-Fi and type your Wi-Fi password when asked.
-If your Mac fails to connect the Wi-Fi, it won't enter in Internet Recovery Mode.
+If your Mac fails to connect to the Wi-Fi, it won't enter into Internet Recovery Mode.

 - Wait until you see the recovery utilities.
 The waiting time depends on your Internet speed.
 During this period, ensure your Mac is charged.

-Then, you can check and repair your Mac hard drive with Disk Utility First Aid or reinstall macOS.
+Then, you can check and repair your Mac hard drive with Disk Utility First Aid.
+And you can also erase your Mac drive with the Erase feature in Disk Utility and then reinstall macOS to factory reset your Mac.

-For an Apple M1 Mac, if you fail to boot in Recovery Mode but make your computer connect to the Internet well, it will auto-switch to the Internet Recovery Mode.
+For an Apple M1 Mac, if you fail to boot in Recovery Mode but with a well Internet connection, it will auto-switch to the Internet Recovery Mode.
+Besides, you can also use the Fallback Recovery OS Mode of the M1 Mac.
+It's a fallback method when Recovery Mode fails.

 If the Internet Recovery Mode is also unavailable or your MacBook won't turn on, you can use your Time Machine backup as your startup drive to boot up your Mac.
 Or, you can create a bootable USB drive to bring your dead Mac back to life.